"The Lord is my strength and my shield. I trust him with all my heart. He helps me and my heart is filled with Joy." Psalm 28:7

 our family story...

 Sarah and Justin Oberndorfer are foster parents in the State of Kansas.
 They have had numerous foster children in their home, along with their four biological children.
 Through their vocations, (Sarah is an attorney and Justin is a pastor and high school teacher), they saw the trauma that the broken family can have and also the trauma to those who try to help.
 The Oberndorfers have had long-term foster placements, short-term, emergency custody, and the “one-nights”.
-They saw sibling groups moved multiple times just because home weren’t available that could keep them all together.
-They saw the devastating impact it left on these children when their important family attachments were severed.
+They saw sibling groups moved multiple times just because home weren’t available that could keep them all together when they initially came into foster care.
 They saw children being driven up to five hours each week for a one-hour “sibling visit” in a KVC office and then they were scattered back to homes all over the state.
 They personally felt the burnout of foster parents from the isolation of working with these kids from hard places.
 Over a decade ago they had a dream of starting some type of foster care community where foster parents could help each other so they could find joy even in the midst of these heart-breaking stories.
 After researching such communities across the country and visiting those who were finding success, they decided that God was leading them to create a foster care community in Leavenworth County, Kansas, and the time was now.
-With years of prayer, the support of their Gracepoint Church family and the Basehor community, Joy Meadows, Inc. was formed in August, 2017.

 Statement of Faith- We believe…